Doof Shed

 The Doof Shed is a small, portable nightclub created by twins Harry Nathan and Evangelos "Boonie" Labrakis.
-It holds a Guinness World Record for being the smallest nightclub in the world, measuring 1.53m x 0.74m x 1.88m and beating out previous record holder, Club 28 in Rotherham, England.
+It holds a Guinness World Record for being the smallest nightclub in the world, measuring 1.53 × 0.74 m and fitting seven people.
+It beat previous record holder, Club 28 in Rotherham, England.

+Doof is an Australian term for an outdoor dance party, derived from the sound of the kick drum used in electronic music.

 History and description

 The Doof Shed, measuring 1.53m x 0.74m x 1.88m, was built and furnished in Sydney, Australia from a repurposed corrugated metal shed with the help of the twins' father to fill a need after the COVID-19 pandemic in Australia upended Sydney's nightclub scene.
 The exterior graffiti-style logo was applied in bright neon paint while the interior contains hallmarks typical of a nightclub, including a fog machine, smart lighting, a disco ball and a Pioneer DJ setup.
 The capacity of the nightclub is just 7 people, potential patrons must enter a ballot on DoofShed.com.